abeckley27/propagator/README.md

 # propagator
-propagates a quantum wavepacket according to the time-dependent Schrodinger Equation
+This is a script that propagates a quantum wavepacket according to the time-dependent Schrodinger Equation